isomerpages/moe-sls/_student-user-guide/Self Study/About Adaptive Learning System.md

 image: /images/FaviconLight.png
 variant: tiptap
 ---
-<h1>About Adaptive Learning System (ALS)</h1>
+<h1>About Adaptive Learning System (ALS) (Enhanced)</h1>
-<p>The Adaptive Learning System (ALS) provides a personalised learning pathway for each student, recommending learning resources and practice questions and offering immediate feedback based on his/her readiness.
+<p>The Adaptive Learning System (ALS) provides a personalised learning pathway
+for each student, recommending learning resources and practice questions and offering immediate feedback based on his/her readiness.
 Students can access the ALS through the Student Learning Space (SLS) for self-directed learning.
-With the ALS, students learn independently, at their own pace, according to their strengths and needs. </p>
+With the ALS, students learn independently, at their own pace, according to their strengths and needs.</p>